vinathi01/RealEstate-Webpage/README.md

 # Overview

-Developed a dynamic real estate web application using React, featuring interactive UI components and animations.
-Integrated Swiper.js for a responsive property slider and CountUp for real-time statistics.
-Implemented an accessible accordion for showcasing property values and benefits.
-Utilized Framer Motion for smooth animations and enhanced user engagement.
-Designed a modular, scalable, and visually appealing platform with Firebase-powered data integration.
+Built a real estate website using React with a clean and interactive UI.
+Added a property slider using Swiper.js and smooth animations with Framer Motion.
+Used CountUp.js to show real-time stats like available properties and happy clients.
+Included an accordion section to highlight property values and benefits.
+Designed a responsive navbar with a mobile-friendly menu.
+Created a contact section where users can call, chat, or message.
+Showcased partner company logos for credibility.
+Pulled property data dynamically.
+Optimized performance with web vitals tracking.
+The site is responsive, scalable, and easy to use!

 # Getting Started with Create React App